 I created the pull request https://github.com/ruby/ruby/pull/1680 as a proposal.
 It's based on the previous pull request https://github.com/ruby/ruby/pull/1675 and feedback of nobu (Nobuyoshi Nakada) .

-Updated by kigster (Konstantin Gredeskoul) almost 2 years ago
+Updated by kigster (Konstantin Gredeskoul) about 2 years ago

 shevegen (Robert A. Heiler) wrote: